joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-06-21_dijkstra-p-v.md

 Last week my only computer (a laptop I bought in 2008) started to refuse to boot, it died!
 In fact, it's hard drive died...
-And, as I'm now within an extreme budget (saving for my trip to the Netherlands), I decided to remain WITHOUT ANY PERSONAL COMPUTER :O
+And, as I'm now within an extreme budget (saving for my trip to the Netherlands), I decided to remain **without any personal computer** :O

 To make the situation even more bizarre, my headphones also died recently - which turned my my daily commute with the bus into a very, how should I put it, "introspective" period.
 In one of those "day dreams", I somehow managed to combine my weak knowledge of Computer Science with my even weaker knowledge of the dutch language and arrived then at a ridiculously simple conclusion, but one that immediately made me smile :)

 Do you perhaps happen to know semaphores, those _little things used to synchronize threads_?
-So, the concept of "semaphore" as a synchronization mechanism was invented by a dutch scientist, a very famous one, by the way: [Edsger Wybe Dijkstra][1].
+So, the concept of "semaphore" as a synchronization mechanism was invented by a dutch computer scientist, a very famous one, by the way: [Edsger Wybe Dijkstra][1].
 Meneer Dijkstra is best known for - besides having invented semaphores - conceiving the "Dining Philosophers" problem and for having invented a **very** nice algorithm to calculate the shortest path between two vertices in a graph.

 But then, back to my day dream: Do you remember that semaphores have two fundamental operations, called **P** and **V**?
 So, mind you, in that moment of mental quasi-emptiness I finally realized - **all by myself** - that **P** means **P**roberen ("to try", in Dutch), and that **V** means **V**rijen (which is "to free", in Dutch)...

 Nice, huh?